Placement Test/ALEKS

 The chemistry placement test is an online test used to place students into an appropriate general chemistry course.

-Students who earn below a passing score will have two options:
+Students who earn below 60% will have two options:

 Do I have to take the chemistry placement test?

 Any student planning on registering for CHEM 101 must take the chemistry placement test.
-This includes current VCU students, incoming freshmen, returning students and transfer students (including those who have taken AP Chemistry).
-The chemistry placement test itself is a prerequisite for CHEM 101.
+This includes current VCU students, incoming freshmen, returning students and transfer students.
 Below are groups of students who will likely have to complete CHEM 101 for their degree.

 • Bioinformatics